 How to increase school attendance

 Skipping school directly affects grades.
 An analysis of attendance records and National Assessment Program – Literacy and Numeracy (NAPLAN) results of more than 400,000 students from Western Australia found any absence from school leads to a decline in academic performance.
 An analysis of school performance found that 20% of the gap between Aboriginal and non-Aboriginal students is a result of poor school attendance.

-To entice students to go to school one has to get creative.
-It is tough.
-A Council of Australian Governments (COAG) report released in 2013 showed there was no improvement in Aboriginal school attendance rates across Australia since 2008, in the decade to 2018, Year 12 attainment rates for Aboriginal students improved from 45% to 66% across Australia.
+While a Council of Australian Governments (COAG) report released in 2013 showed there was no improvement in Aboriginal school attendance rates across Australia since 2008, in the decade to 2018, Year 12 attainment rates for Aboriginal students improved from 45% to 66% across Australia.

 As an Aboriginal mother, I have never been asked what I think would help school attendance rates.
 I have also never been asked what would be the absolute worst way to raise attendance rates.
 I will therefore say it here: when it comes to programs that affect Aboriginal mothers, I can be 95% sure that the government will go with the most invasive, detrimental and shaming plan.— Kelly Briggs, Aboriginal woman